lvanyal/one_more_expense_manager/privacy_policy.md

 ## 6. Your Choices

 You may have certain rights regarding your personal information, including the right to access, correct, or delete your data.
-To exercise these rights or if you have questions about your data, please contact us at [your contact email].
+To exercise these rights or if you have questions about your data, please contact us at vanya.phytsyk@gmail.com.

 ## 7. Changes to this Privacy Policy